open-runtimes/executor/README.md

 ```

 > `OPEN_RUNTIMES_CONNECTION_STORAGE` takes a DSN string that represents a connection to your storage device.
 If you would like to use your local filesystem, you can use `file://localhost`.
 If using S3 or any other provider for storage, use a DSN of the following format `s3://access_key:access_secret@host:port/bucket_name?region=us-east-1`

-> Docker compose names networks based on directory you are in.
-If your folder is not caled `executor`, you may need to change value of `OPEN_RUNTIMES_EXECUTOR_NETWORK` variable.

 4. Start Docker container: